meinradweiss/Azure4IoTSmartStart2Public/IoTSmartStart2Root/docs/TsSmartSqlStore2_55_DatabaseQueriesUsingPowerBI.md

   * 'YEAR'

 * the end of time window
-* the time zone that you would like to see results hin
+* the time zone that you would like to see results

 <br/>
 <br/>